Kyle Rittenhouse Trial: What Charges Does Rittenhouse Face?

 Count 4 – Attempted first-degree intentional homicide in the shooting of Gaige Grosskreutz.
 Rittenhouse is accused of attempting to cause the death of Grosskreutz, with intent to kill.
 He could face up to 65 years in prison if convicted of this count.

 Count 5 – First-degree recklessly endangering safety for firing shots at an unknown man, “under circumstances which show utter disregard for human life.”
 The person Rittenhouse was firing at around the same time he shot Huber and Grosskreutz has not been identified, but the shooting was caught on video.
-Rittenhouse faces up to 17 ½ years in prison if convicted of this count.MORE NEWS: Chicago Weather: Season's First Snowfall Reported In Chicago Suburbs
+Rittenhouse faces up to 17 ½ years in prison if convicted of this count.MORE NEWS: String Of CTA Robberies Prompts Alert

-Count 6 – Possession of a dangerous weapon by a person under 18, for carrying his AR-15 style rifle when he was only 17 years old.
-Wisconsin state law prohibits minors from carrying firearms in public.
-Rittenhouse could face up to nine months in prison if convicted of this count.
+Before closing arguments and jury deliberations began in the trial, Judge Schroeder dismissed a misdemeanor count of possession of a dangerous weapon by a person under 18 against Rittenhouse.
+He has said the Wisconsin law was poorly written, and that the shorter barrel size of the rifle Rittenhouse carried meant he didn’t violate that law.